 Timing is VERY important.
 Please login promptly according to the schedule.

 Branson students are required to take the NWEA MAP assessments three times each school year (Fall, Winter and Spring).
 This assessment is made up of three individual tests (math, reading and language usage).
 Students in grades 5, 8 and 11 also take the science test totaling 4 tests for students in those grades.
 NWEA test results provide important instructional information for teachers and help to document the academic growth of the students in our district.
 Please review the information below and linked on this page to prepare yourself and your student(s) for NWEA testing.
-Our Fall 2019 testing window will be September 16th-26th.
+Our Winter 2020 testing window will be January 13th-23rd.

 4 Important Items